 Started from the bottom, I’m still here

-Hitting rock bottom blows chunks.
+Hitting rock bottom is hard.
 It infers that you’ve lost everything — your job, your family, your liquor license.
 But even in spite of being forced to involuntarily find yourself swimming in the depths of an all-time low, it can be argued that one thing shall and will, by the power vested in your poise, remain intact.
 And that is your dignity.
 In the event you have not sold it for drugs or a Spice Girl barbie, sometimes all you will need is a secure sense of personal decorum to get back on that saddle and giddy the fuck up.

 When you hit social rock bottom though, you’re sailing (sinking?) on a different wrecked ship.
 Your finances may still be in tact, namely because you haven’t lost your job (sometimes, in fact, a social rock bottom could come in the wake of a promotion) and your family is definitely still loitering around your cosmos, made clear by the constant, badgering phone calls from your mother, that serve as a reminder to call your father, who is permanently offended that you’ve forgotten his birthday which, by the way, you did not.
-It was seven months ago and you bought him cufflinks, dammit.
+It was seven months ago and you bought him cufflinks.

 But which one is worse?

 You don’t have to answer that.

 You do, however, have to acknowledge that contrariwise to Drake’s fervently popular lyric — the one that cantillates in tandem with a bunch of white pigeons exploding out of a stretched limo about starting at the bottom but then getting “here” (where is here, you know what I mean?) — the details of our own basements will always keep us grounded, and therefore at the very bottom that the Canadian rapper has escaped.